 Save Your Mushrooms for Later

-You can freeze your mushrooms to use later in tasty sauces, soups or blended recipes.
-Follow our step-by-step instructions for properly freezing mushrooms here.
+You can freeze your mushrooms to use later in tasty sauces, soups, or blended recipes.
+Follow our step-by-step instructions to properly freeze your mushrooms.

 Time to Get Cookin’